 in Kansas: Iola, Kansas City, Prairie Village, Overland Park, Olathe, Wichita, Selina, Topeka, Pittsburg, Lawrence, Manhattan, Emporia,

-in Oklahoma: Tulsa, Miami, Cushing, Oklahoma City, Stillwater, Davis, Lawton, Ada, Claremore, Shawnee, Norman, Broken Arrow, Bartleville, Ardmore, Duncan, McAlester,
+in Oklahoma: Tulsa, Miami, Cushing, Oklahoma City, Stillwater, Davis, Lawton, Ada, Claremore, Shawnee, Norman, Broken Arrow, Bartlesville, Ardmore, Duncan, McAlester,

-in Texas: Dallas, Austin, Amarillo, Lubbok, San Antonio, Houston,
+in Texas: Dallas, Austin, Amarillo, Lubbock, San Antonio, Houston,

-in New Mexico: Artesia, Carlsbad, Roswell, Albuquerque, Clovis, Hobbs, Almagordo,
+in New Mexico: Artesia, Carlsbad, Roswell, Albuquerque, Clovis, Hobbs, Alamogordo,

-in Tennessee: Memphis, Cordova, Germantown, Eads, Collierville, Shleby Farms, Nashville, Jackson,
+in Tennessee: Memphis, Cordova, Germantown, Eads, Collierville, Nashville, Jackson,

 in Arkansas: Little Rock, Ft.
-Smith, Fayettville, Clarksville, Gentry, Jonesboro, Searcy, Springdale (AQ Chicken House!!!), Eureka Springs, Mountain Home, Van Buren, Russellville,
+Smith, Fayetteville, Clarksville, Gentry, Jonesboro, Searcy, Springdale, Eureka Springs, Mountain Home, Van Buren, Russellville,

 in Nebraska: Omaha,